 His work is intended to be gently funny, but should reward long attention because he engages us in subtle games with the rhetoric of Realist and Baroque painting, Modernism and the grotesque.

 Alongside painting, Anthony has a PhD in Art History focusing on Baroque still life, aesthetics and social history.
-He has lectured art history and design theory at the University of New South Wales (CoFA, now UNSW Art & Deisgn) since 2001, and has worked for Sydney Living Museums producing and delivering public programs on social history and design since 2009.
-He is now also the Creative Director of Black Parrot.
+He has lectured art history and design theory at the University of New South Wales (CoFA, now UNSW Art & Design) since 2001, and has worked for Sydney Living Museums producing and delivering public programs on social history and design since 2009.
+He is now also the Creative Director of Black Parrot Art & Framing.

 1993: Bachelor of Fine Arts.
 College of Fine Arts, UNSW